cloudflare/cloudflare-docs/content/workers/runtime-apis/scheduled-event.md

 - `env` {{<type>}}object{{</type>}}

-  - An object containing the bindings associated with your Module Worker, such as KV namespaces and Durable Objects.
+  - An object containing the bindings associated with your Worker using ES modules format, such as KV namespaces and Durable Objects.

 - `ctx` {{<type>}}object{{</type>}}
-  - An object containing the context associated with your Module Worker.
+  - An object containing the context associated with your Worker using ES modules format.
 Currently, this object just contains the `waitUntil` function.

 {{</definitions>}}